These are the 5 words that can be sketched on the epitaph (headstone) of a thousand or more dreams. “What Will Other People Think?”

 He put giant gifts in you…

-And He prepared your soul to withstand any side eyes and slick talk regarding the possibility of you possibly being a blazing comet of a woman.
+And He prepared your soul to withstand any side eyes and slick talk regarding you being a blazing comet of a woman.

 What would people think?

-I say to hell with what people think.
+I say to hell with what others think.